 It is hard to fix this problem in the heat of the moment, here are my few tips for preparing to win at your next family session.

 It is not your little boys’ fault that he did not want to sit still and smile at the camera, he knows at the park you get to run around and make a mess, that is what he had expected.
-If your child is young enough to understand your words, make sure to explain to them, before you even leave to drive to the session, exactly what to expect.
+If your child is old enough to understand your words, make sure to explain to them, before you even leave to drive to the session, exactly what to expect.
 Be sure to tell them that there will be a photographer helping you taking family photos and that she will ask us to stand still and pose for the picture.
 Explain to them just how important these photos are to you.
+Let them know how excited your photographer is to meet them.
 Always sharing this in a way that gets them excited!

 Also tell them in advance, what they can look forward to if they do a good job during the session.
 This is always fun!
 Find something that gets them excited, maybe you go out for dinner or ice cream afterwards, maybe you have a movie night at home, or a game night, maybe they get to go play at the park when they are finished.
 Get creative!
 This little trick will encourage them do well during the session, making it a win, win situation!

 How to Get Your Kids Excited for Photos | Tip #3 Pack a Toy

 Depending on how little your child is, packing a toy could be very helpful.
 Both for getting them to look at the camera and giving them something to play with in their photo.
 Whether it is a little ball or their favorite stuffed animal, as long as it keeps them smiling, it will work